seti123/pcap_offline/README.md

 Major Changes: instead of openOffline use readPcap('file.pcap', function (packet) {});

-- It's based on pcap-stream and pcap-parser to replace native libpcap bining.
+- It's based on pcap-stream and pcap-parser to replace native libpcap binding.
 - Improvement: it detects IP packets more or less independet from link-layer.
 - Limitation: lost packet filter capabilities of native libpcap, pcap-ng not supported by pcap-stream (as far I know)